Presentations: Begin with the End

 The best place to start planning a presentation, or a meeting, is, as Covey said, with the end in mind.
 Why are you giving this presentation or holding this meeting?
 What do you want people to do?

-Research finds that most of us are exposed to some 5,000 marketing messages each day, in addition to emails, texts, Facebook and other media.
+Research finds that most of us are exposed to some 5,000 marketing messages each day, in addition to emails, texts and social media.

 This is why it’s so important to have a purpose for your presentation and a specific call to action.